deepwater-hooligans/docs/README.md

 * a Nightmare hardwirings pod
 * a mid-grade Amulet pod (w/ HG-1005)

-## Other doctrines

-These doctrines are handout-only, but you must be skilled into at least one ship for them.

-* Kikimoras
-* Ishtars

 ## Things you should probably own

 * Small-gang nano ships